anseki/jquery-plainmodal/README.md

 A `z-index` CSS property of the modal window.
 This number have to be bigger than `options.overlay.zIndex`.

+### `force`

+Type: Boolean
+Default: `false`

+The only one modal window can open in the one window.
+Therefore the `open` method is ignored when another modal window is already opened.
+If the `open` method of the modal window that is set `true` to `force` is called when another modal window is already opened, another modal window is closed immediately, and the target modal window is opened.

 ### `open`, `close`, `beforeopen`, `beforeclose`

 Type: Function